 There’s a non-swappable 3400mAh battery built in, which is as good or better than most other phones this size.
 As a result, it ranks highly in battery rundown tests, and you’ll be able to get a full day’s use out of it unless you’ve got the screen on for hours.

 Depending on how you use and charge your phone, that may or may not be useful, but either way, it also means the phone can go from 0 to 60% in half an hour.
 Now even the tightest of layovers should give enough time to charge your phone for the rest of the day.

-Like the Nexus devices and a few others, OnePlus has jumped from microUSB to USB-C, with the benefits and pitfalls that go with that.
+Like many other manufacturers, OnePlus has jumped from microUSB to USB-C, with the benefits and pitfalls that go with that.
 There’s no wireless charging, though.

 Display, Size and Other Features

 The fingerprint scanner is fast and reliable, and there’s also NFC if that’s something you care about.
 More importantly, the phone comes unlocked and has dual SIM slots.
 If you want to take advantage of the cheap rates of a local SIM card, while still keeping your home SIM in place to get texts from your bank (or your mum), you can.

 All in all, this is a hell of a phone for under $450.
 A few compromises have been made, but none that would stop most people from buying.
 If you’re looking for an affordable smartphone that is super-fast, has loads of storage, takes good photos most of the time and has travel-friendly features like fast charging and dual SIMs, you’ve found it in the OnePlus 3T.